NeilBostian/GenerativeNetworks/README.md

-A collection of my machine learning projects.
+A collection of ML projects.